-While melanoma is seen less frequently than other kinds of skin cancer, it's considered the most concerning.
-It is a very aggressive skin cancer than can be fatal if it is not addressed early enough.
-A yearly skin cancer screening can aid in the prevention of this cancer and is crucial if you have a personal or family history of melanoma.
-With annual screenings at the Dermatology and Skin Cancer Institute, board-certified dermatologist Dr. Aradhna Saxena can monitor your skin for abnormal or evolving moles and ensure your skin is healthy.
+While melanoma is seen less frequently than other kinds of skin cancer, it's considered one of the most concerning forms of skin cancer.
+It can be a very aggressive skin cancer and can be fatal if it is not addressed early enough.
+A yearly skin cancer screening can aid in the early detection and prevention of this cancer, and it is crucial if you have a personal or family history of melanoma.
+With annual screenings at the Dermatology and Skin Cancer Institute, board-certified dermatologist Dr. David Kasper and Dermatology Certified Physician Assistants Amy Hahn, PA-C, Charlie Capaci, PA-C, and Megan Quinn, PA-C can monitor your skin for abnormal or evolving moles and ensure your skin is healthy.
 Typically, melanomas show up as a new mole or as an existing mole that grows, changes shape, changes color, begins to itch, etc. Any moles that change color to very dark or black, grow, have blurred or uneven borders, bleed, or itch are potential melanomas.

-When the pigmented cells in the epidermis, called melanocytes, become malignant, this is when melanomas form.
+Melanomas form when the pigmented cells in the epidermis, called melanocytes, become malignant.
 This is most usually due to the skin cells being damaged by UV exposure, either from the sun or tanning beds.
-This type of damage happens at the DNA level, which causes the cells to mutate or multiply very rapidly, which creates the visible growth.
+This type of damage happens at the DNA level, which causes the cells to mutate or multiply very rapidly, which creates the visible abnormal growth.
 Patients can also be genetically vulnerable to developing melanoma, and these individuals are particularly at risk for DNA damage from sun exposure.
-Melanomas are usually visible, but because of how quickly they can form, it's vital to get annual skin cancer screenings — or bi-annual if you or a family member have had skin cancer before.
+It is vital to get annual skin cancer screenings — or bi-annual if you or a family member have had skin cancer before.
 It's also very important to learn to perform regular mole checks and self-examinations.
-Contact the Dermatology and Skin Cancer Institute today to schedule a skin cancer screening or learn more about melanoma.
+Contact the Dermatology and Skin Cancer Institute today to schedule a skin cancer screening so you can learn more about skin cancer prevention and detection.

 Virtually anyone can develop melanomas, particularly those with a history of sun or UV exposure or those genetically predisposed.
 Individuals with a primary relative, for example, a sibling, child, or parent, have a higher potential for developing a melanoma.
 Other risk factors include: